 A review of the trigger limits was conducted by GWS Ltd in 2016.
-Universal trigger limits have been proposed at 4.5 pH lower limit and EC 450 mS/m upper limit.
+Universal trigger limits were proposed at 4.5 pH lower limit and EC 450 mS/m upper limit.
 These trigger levels would indicate an incidence of AMD may be developing.
 If one of these parameters is triggered the procedure is to resample to confirm the result.
 If the trigger is still breached, a full analysis will be taken.
 Contingency measures are outlined in Section 8.5.5.
+These trigger limits were accepted when the previous version of this plan was approved in 2019.

-Field parameters (Table 11) are taken each quarter and full analysis sampling undertaken annually, except at the TSF composite sampling sites TSF2 SPS and TSF1A MH11.
-These are sampled quarterly.
+Field parameters (Table 13) are taken each quarter and full analysis sampling undertaken annually.